husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

     using namespace hFramework;

-Defining parameters for a batteryCheck function:
+Defining variable for a batteryCheck function:

-    #define HYSTERESIS 10
-    #define LIMIT 20

     bool batteryLow = false;